mohanmca/MohanLearningGround/src/main/md/codeSearch.md

 * Search a sample configuration for babel-preset-env within any of package.json
   * babel-preset-env filename:package.json  created:>2017-12-31

+* Search the repo that uses puppeteer and fs module
+  * fs puppeteer extension:js language:js
+  * use sort by using "recenly indexed"

 ## References
 * https://github.com/search
 * https://github.com/search/advanced